KevinDaSilvaS/be-elixir--code-exercise/README.md

 # Warning
 - I didnt managed to make the seeder to run faster I got a metric of inserting the 20k users in around 40-50 minutes, so I recommend reducing the 20k to a lesser number(priv\repo\seeds.exs line 465)
-- I searched how to turn the benchmarks faster but I didnt foun anything applied to ecto, so any tips in performance improvement are welcome
+- I searched how to turn the benchmarks faster but I didnt found anything applied to ecto, so any tips in performance improvement are welcome

 # Instalation